sgmelayu/kontent-jekyll-blog/README.md

 ## How to run

-Steps 1 and 3 reqiore
+Steps 1 and 3 require administrator privileges.

 1. Install [Ruby](https://www.ruby-lang.org/en/downloads/) (v2.6.3+) with DevKit and [RubyGems](https://rubygems.org/pages/download).
 You need to have MSYS2 on your system if you are using Windows and it can be installed via DevKit.
 2. Clone or download the repository.